-The civilian populace suffered much among the Japanese occupation but they never vowed their heads to the arrogant and ruthless invaders.
-Instead, some of them fled to the mountain and there, joined the underground movement.
+The civilian populace suffered much among the Japanese occupation, but did not submit themselves to the invaders.
+Instead, some of them fled to the mountains and joined the underground movement.

-After the war in 1945, Bacnotan became the provisional seat of provincial government, San Fernando was then in ruins.
-As a consequence of this transfer, the La Union High School was also moved to Bacnotan.
-When things went back to normal, the provincial government was again moved to San Fernando and the La Union School followed afterwards.
-The transfer of the Provincial High School in Bacnotan resulted in the establishment of the North Provincial High School (now Bacnotan National High School).
+Bacnotan became the provisional seat of the provincial government.
+San Fernando was then in ruins.
+As a consequence of this transfer, the La Union High School followed afterwards.
+The transfer of the provincial high school in Bacnotan resulted in the establishment of the North Provincial High School.

-On June 18, 1960, by virtue of RA 2692 which was sponsored by then Congressman Francisco Ortega, the La Union Agricultural School was established.
-Nestling cozily at the foot of the mountains in Barangay Sapilang, the agriculture school underwent phenomenal progress and was later named Don Mariano Marcos Memorial State University (DMMMSU).
+By virtue of RA 2692 sponsored by then Congressman Francisco Ortega, the La Union Agricultural School was established.
+Nestling cozily at the foot of the mountains in Barangay Sapilang, the 600 hectare agricultural school underwent phenomenal progress and was later named Don Mariano Marcos Memorial State University (DMMMSU).

-In 1965, an attempt was made by the Provincial Board of La Union to create a municipality out of the town of Bacnotan.
-The President of the Philippines, Diosdado Macapagal in turn acted favorably to proposal by issuing an executive order on November 29, 1965 which provided that the new municipality was to exist upon the appointment of a mayor, a vice-mayor and councilors.
-The new municipality was to include the following barrios: Quirino, Ballogo, Ubbog, Paagan, Carcarmay, Nagatiran, Mabanengbeng 2nd and Narra.
-The seat of the Government was to be in Quirino.
-However, no appointment of a municipality was created.
+An attempt was made by the Provincial Board of La Union to create a municipality out of the town of Bacnotan to include Barangay II, Quirino, Ballogo, and Narra.
+Then President Diosdado Macapagal acted favorably to the proposal by issuing an executive order on November 29, 1965 which provided that the new municipality be created upon the appointment of a mayor, vice-mayor and councilors.
+However, no appointment of a municipal council was done, hence no new municipality was created.